tarantool/tarantool/changelogs/unreleased/bump-openssl-to-111q.md

 ## feature/build

-* Bump OpenSSL from 1.1.1n to 1.1.1q for static build.
+* Updated OpenSSL used for static builds to version 1.1.1q.